Dimension-independent Markov chain Monte Carlo on the sphere: Introduction

 \item We prove uniform ergodicity of the suggested Markov chains in finite-dimensional settings;

-\item We provide theoretical arguments for as well as numerical illustrations of dimension independent statistical efficiency of the proposed algorithms. \end{enumerate} Moreover, our numerical experiments show that some other existing \ac{MCMC} methods for sampling on manifolds --- see \Cref{ssec:related} for an overview --- exhibit decreasing statistical efficiency as the state space dimension increases.
+\item We provide theoretical and numerical evidence for dimension-independent statistical efficiency of the proposed algorithms. \end{enumerate} Moreover, our numerical experiments show that some other existing \ac{MCMC} methods for sampling on manifolds --- see \Cref{ssec:related} for an overview --- exhibit decreasing statistical efficiency as the state space dimension increases.
 Thus, we provide a first contribution to dimension-independent \ac{MCMC} on manifolds, and thereby demonstrate the feasibility of efficient Bayesian analysis on high-dimensional spheres.